 This piece of land which was once the functional Fort Jefferson is now turned into a park with rich beauty and teeming with marine life.

 The park consists of submerged coral reefs that are home to plenty of aquatic life.
 You can swim, dive and snorkel offshore of this park’s beaches.
 Make sure to explore Fort Jefferson while you are at it.

 15. Key West Lime Pie

-Being a signature dessert for Key West, this is a taste you don’t want to miss.
+Being a signature dessert for Key West, Florida is a taste you don’t want to miss!
 Your sweet tooth is in for a treat with this pie that contains limes, a graham cracker crust, and other secret ingredients.
 Best of all the pie is available in restaurants across all the Keys.

 16. Dolphins Research Centre